SravanGatla/AWS-Snowflake-DataPipeline/README.md

 # AWS-Snowflake-DataPipeline

+## Disclaimer

+This project is a subset of my work at Mckesson.
+Please note that the provided bucket name, file paths, and other credentials are placeholders and not real.
+Replace them with your actual credentials when setting up the project.

 ## Data Processing Infrastructure on AWS

 This repository contains the infrastructure code to set up a data processing environment on AWS.
 The infrastructure includes an EC2 instance for data processing, an S3 bucket for data storage, and CloudWatch Logs for monitoring.